wrathematics/spar/README.md

 There are no external dependencies.
 Tests use [catch2](https://github.com/catchorg/Catch2), a copy of which is included under `tests/catch`.

 To build the tests, modify `tests/make.inc` as appropriate and type `make`.

+To use the library with Eigen, you will need a copy of [the Eigen headers](http://eigen.tuxfamily.org/index.php?title=Main_Page).
+You may find the [eigen example](examples/mpi/eigen.cpp) helpful.